 Radical Women: Latin American Art, 1960-1985 is organized by the Hammer Museum, Los Angeles, as part of Pacific Standard Time: LA/LA, an initiative of the Getty with arts institutions across Southern California.
 The exhibition is guest curated by Cecilia Fajardo-Hill and Andrea Giunta with Marcela Guerrero, former curatorial fellow, in collaboration with Connie Butler, chief curator, Hammer Museum.

-Radical Women: Latin American Art, 1960-1985 is made possible through support from the Getty Foundation.
+Radical Women: Latin American Art, 1960–1985 is made possible through lead grants from the Getty Foundation.

 Major funding is provided by the Diane and Bruce Halle Foundation and Eugenio López Alonso.
 Generous support is provided by Vera R. Campbell Foundation, Marcy Carsey, Betty and Brack Duker, Susan Bay Nimoy, and Visionary Women.